The gender pay gap is bad in some states and worse in others

-It’s likely that a large part of that gap comes from women choosing to enter different, lower paying, professions than men.
-Women are also more likely to take off time when they have children than men.
+In all fifty states, the median full-time, year-round female worker earns less money than her male counterpart.
+However, the magnitude of the gap varies widely between states.
+In Louisiana, the median full-time, year-round woman worker makes just 65.9% of what the median full-time, year-round male worker earns.
+Meanwhile, in Washington, DC, women make 91.3% of what men make.

-However, just because there are specific explanations for the persistence of the gender wage gap doesn’t mean that it isn’t a problem.
-It’s worth wondering why women tend to take lower paying work, and why men are less likely to interrupt their careers to start a family.
+Here’s a map showing the 2013 median earnings of full-time, year-round female workers as a percentage of the median earnings of full-time, year-round male workers in each state.
+Darker red states have a larger wage gap:

-Here’s a map showing the variation in wage gaps across the states:
+Here’s a table showing the woman to man earnings ratio for each state, in order from the largest wage gap to the smallest:

 Business Insider Emails & Alerts